bsnodin/bsnodin.github.io/research_articles/investigating_how_technology/index.md

 [^9]:

      Here is the definition we used: _At this time, there was in total more than $1mil per year (1990 USD equivalent) of risk tolerant funding going towards the development of this area or technology.
-Where risk tolerant funding is funding where it is accepted that failure is at least somewhat likely and that this is an acceptable outcome._ Note that $1million in 1990 USD is roughly equivalent to $2million in 2021 USD, adjusting for inflation.
+Where risk tolerant funding is funding where it is accepted that failure is at least somewhat likely and that this is an acceptable outcome._ Note that \\\$1 million in 1990 USD is roughly equivalent to \\\$2 million in 2021 USD, adjusting for inflation.

 [^10]:
      My impression is that in the early stages of a field, the amount of “risk tolerant” funding, by our definition, would be similar to the total amount of funding of any kind.
 Though we didn’t explicitly track this.